Goose Fat Yorkshire Puddings

 What type of tin is best for Yorkshire puddings?

-To make massive Yorkshire puddings, you’ll need to use a deep Yorkshire pudding tin.
-The one that I use is linked below.
+To make tall Yorkshire puddings, you’ll need to use a deep Yorkshire pudding tin.
+For the best results, use a tin with holes that are roughly 10 cm wide and 4 cm deep.

 What should I do with leftover Yorkshire puddings?